-- 4.95 The settlement boundaries as defined in the Replacement Local Plan for the infill villages will remain, although there is scope for these to be reviewed and adjusted via the Site Allocations DPD process. - 4.96 Within those smaller settlements and the countryside where there are no residential development boundaries, new housing will be strictly controlled.
-Where affordable housing exception schemes are proposed in accordance with Policy CS17, these will only be acceptable adjacent to the settlement boundaries of the infill villages.
+- 4.95 The settlement boundaries as defined in the Replacement Local Plan for the infill villages will remain, although there is scope for these to be reviewed and adjusted via the Sites and Policies Development Plan Document process. - 4.96 Within those smaller settlements and the countryside where there are no residential development boundaries, new housing will be strictly controlled.
+Where affordable housing exception schemes are proposed in accordance with Policy CS17, these will only be acceptable adjacent to the settlement boundaries of the infill villages, or adjacent to the main body of the settlement.
 Such schemes will not be appropriate in the Green Belt. - 4.97 Other non-residential uses will also be very carefully controlled within the smaller settlements and countryside.
 Small scale employment uses, retail or community uses may be permissible within settlement boundaries, subject to considerations relating to scale and impact and Green Belt.